 Nam June Paik made series of artworks from the 1960s to the 2000s.
 He organized the first international satellite art event, Good Morning, Mr. Orwell, in Paris and New York on New Year’s Day 1984.
 The title of the event was in reference to the English novelist George Orwell's dystopian science fiction novel 1984 and made predictions about the future influence of media.

 Orwell's 1984 was published in 1949, just four years after of the atomic bombing of Hiroshima and Nagasaki.
 In the novel, “telescreens” are devices like televisions, with cameras and microphones, capturing and sharing countless images, just as today's smartphones do.

-With this work Niitsu pays tribute to Paik's proactive point of view and positive message about the future, and also by using limestone with the image of candlelight, with a similar design and shape to Paik’s work Candle TV, and a live streaming smartphone screen. (is there a live streaming or just the image?
+With this work Niitsu pays tribute to Paik's proactive point of view and positive message about the future, and also by using the image of candlelight, as was used in Paik’s work Candle TV, as if the sculpture were a live streaming smartphone screen.

 Today, we use smartphones to take pictures and share them instantly.
 Technology is changing at ever-accelerating speeds.
 But if we gaze deeply into the details of this limestone smartphone, we can have a view of birth and death on earth on a very long-term scale.

-From 145 million years ago until today, this smartphone represents the history of image reproduction and visual communication, as well as enquiry about/into our conception of time and the relationship between nature and humans.
+From 145 million years ago until today, this sculpted smartphone represents the history of image reproduction and visual communication, as well as enquiry into our conception of time and the relationship between nature and humans.

 This artwork invites the viewer to contemplate the history of media and technology, and our vision of the future, though natural materials.